 Bed bugs are quite small, measuring less than a quarter of an inch as a full-grown adult.
 If you’ve ever wondered why sheets in hotels are always a crisp white, it’s because any reddish-brown bed bugs will be easier to spot.
 Despite this precaution, bed bugs can often be overlooked.
-They are rarely active during the day, and prefer to feed while you sleep.
+They are rarely active during the day and prefer to feed while you sleep.

 Because of this, they can travel virtually anywhere – which is why it’s so important to eliminate them in the first place.

 Similar to ants, bed bugs use pheromones to communicate within a nest; however, a group can easily break off and form their own nest once settled in your home.
 Fertilized females can continually lay three to four eggs each day until the end of their lifetimes, or about 9 months.
 This rapid reproduction cycle means that a single bed bug can result in a full infestation within a matter of weeks.
-That’s why Advanced IPM’s bed bug extermination services always include a follow-up inspection to check for effectiveness.
+That’s why Advanced Integrated Pest Management’s bed bug extermination services always include a follow-up inspection to check for effectiveness.

 As a result of their parasitic nature, bed bug bites leave red sores that are typically itchy and positioned in a line.
 Other than the discomfort their bites cause, bed bugs can also relay arboviruses, or infections like West Nile virus and other insect-distributed diseases.

 Bed bugs are primarily attracted to feed by carbon dioxide emissions, which means they can determine when you’re sleeping by detecting your heavy exhalations.
 They also rely on warmth and other chemicals to find a host.